launchscout/apprentice_program/Expectations.md

 They apprentices should be able to:

 * Start to understand what the team is/isn't responsible for.
-* Should contribute more heavily in the 30-50% driving range.
+* Contribute more heavily in the 30-50% driving range.
-* Should be engaging as a navigator if they aren't driving (reading the code, making sure requirements are being met, etc)
+* Engaging as a navigator if they aren't driving (reading the code, making sure requirements are being met, etc)
-* Should start interacting with teams outside of the current team, as needed, for tickets
+* Start interacting with teams outside of the current team, as needed, for tickets
-* Should handle giving standup updates for the pair.
+* Handle giving standup updates for the pair.
+* Start learning a second programming langauge.

 ## End of month four